 The cost of remodelling a bathroom can vary greatly depending on whether you’re fitting a designer or luxury bathroom, or updating your current bathroom.
-The average cost of a bathroom in the UK is between £3,000 and £4,500, and this cost includes the suite, installation and plumbing costs, brassware, waste units and tiling.

 Not everyone has lots of cash to splash to transform their bathroom into a spa-like sanctuary, but you’ll still want an updated good quality bathroom, whatever you’re looking to spend.
 Bathrooms are an investment, so even if you’ve got a shoestring budget to stick to, buying poor quality fittings is likely to cost you more in the long run.

 The key is to buy good quality fittings that are affordable.
 Incorporate some clever design tricks and you’ll have a great bathroom without breaking the bank.

 Quality is important whatever we spend our money on, but it’s all the more important when it comes to investing in a bathroom.
 There are bathroom suites out there at extremely reasonable prices that seem too good to be true – namely because they are.